Criminal Justice

 Assistant Professor, Department of Education, UCLA

-Associate Professor, Department of Sociology, UC Irvine
+Professor, Department of Economics and Business Management, UC Merced

 Research Library